 The Doctor of Physical Therapy Program offers the first professional degree and prepares students to sit for the licensure examination and enter the profession of physical therapy as a new graduate.
-Daemen’s physical therapy licensure exam pass rate is above both state and national averages with a three-year weighted average at 100%.
+Daemen’s physical therapy licensure exam pass rate is above both state and national averages.

 Students already possessing a baccalaureate degree may apply to the direct entry Doctor of Physical Therapy (DPT) program.